czyzby/gdx-lml/README.md

 - New `TextField` attributes.
 If `digitsOnly` (or `numeric`) attribute is set to true, text field's filter will be set to `DigitsOnlyFilter`, allowing only numbers to be entered. `textFieldListener` (with a few aliases, as always) expects an action ID of a method that consumes a `Character`; this method will be invoked each time a char is entered. `filter` attribute expects a method that consumes a `Character` and returns a boolean; the method will be invoked each time a character is typed and if it returns false, the character will not be appended to the text field.
 - Logging macros.
 Using LibGDX `Application` methods, this allows for easy multi-platform logging from within LML templates.
 Both content between tags and attributes are logged. `Lml` class allows to disable each logging level and change logger tag.
 See examples project for more info.
 - Added `DISABLE_COMPONENT_ACTORS_ATTRIBUTE_PARSING` setting in `Lml` class.
 Now you can force the widgets to parse only its own attributes, even if they consist of multiple actors.
 See field's doc for more info.
+- New abstract base for simple `Group`-extending actors: `AbstractGroupLmlTag`.

 1.0 -> 1.1: